r9y9/MelGeneralizedCepstrums.jl/README.md

 where `x` is a input windowed signal, `order` is order of cepstrum, `α` is a frequency warping parameter and `γ` is a paramter of generalized log function.
 When `γ = 0`, mel-generalized cepstrum analysis corresponds to mel-cepstrum analysis.
 For more information about mel-generalized cepstrum, please see [the paper].(http://www.sp.nitech.ac.jp/~tokuda/selected_pub/pdf/conference/tokuda_icslp1994.pdf)

-## How spectral envelop estimation works
+## How spectral envelope estimation works

-We show how spectrum envelop estimation works.
+We show how spectrum envelope estimation works.
 Suppose that we have a *windowed* speech signal `x` and we want to extact spectral enelope from that.

 ![](examples/windowed.png)